dhutapratama/docs/testing.md

 <a name="introduction"></a>
 ## Introduction

 Lets is built with testing in mind.
-In fact, support for testing with PHPUnit is included out of the box and a `phpunit.xml` file is already set up for your application.
+In fact, support for testing with GOUnit is included out of the box and a `phpunit.xml` file is already set up for your application.
 The framework also ships with convenient helper methods that allow you to expressively test your applications.

 By default, your application's `tests` directory contains two directories: `Feature` and `Unit`.
 Unit tests are tests that focus on a very small, isolated portion of your code.
 In fact, most unit tests probably focus on a single method.
 Tests within your "Unit" test directory do not boot your Lets application and therefore are unable to access your application's database or other framework services.